apoapse1/Librum-for-Skyrim-VR/source/0_Home.rst

 *Librum* is a comprehensive gameplay, graphics, and content overhaul that attempts to change all of this.
 Combining together some of the best and most popular mods for Skyrim SE, a suite of new quests and adventures that outnumber Skyrim's own, the tradition of great "hardcore" gameplay overhauls that have come before -- like Skyrim's Requiem, and YASH, or Oblivion's Oscuro's Oblivion Overhaul -- and a host of unique-to-VR immersion improvements, Librum brings new life (and new challenge!) to Skyrim in a way that has never been experienced before.

-Librum is available for both VR and SE.
+Librum is available for both VR, and SE.

 Installation Guide
 ------------------